Editor, Webmaster: Phil Cartwright Editor@earlyjas.org

 practicing hour after hour.

-the radio and phonograph.
-Nichols began to play all over the city and then more regular jobs developed at
+radio and phonograph.
+Nichols began to play all over the city and then more regular jobs developed at the

-the resorts in New Jersey.
+resorts in New Jersey.
 He began working with legendary jazzmen such as Bix Beiderbecke, Miff Mole,

 Eddie Lang, and Joe Venuti.
 His solid musical training combined with great natural ability provided him

-During the 1920's and 1930's Red Nichols became one of the most recorded jazz artists.
-He and Bix
+1930's Red Nichols became one of the most recorded jazz artists.
+He and Bix became close friends and

-became close friends and worked frequently on musical ideas.
-In later years many fans felt that you could
+worked frequently on musical ideas.
+In later years many fans felt that you could hear the Bix influence in

 Red signed on with Brunswick Records in 1926 as Red Nichols and the Five Pennies.
 His arrangements